claudio-silva/grunt-angular-builder/README.md

 11. Integrates easily with other Grunt plugins to expand your build process with minification, optimization, preprocessing and/or compilation steps.

 12. It has its own internal plugins (called 'extensions').
-All the bundled functionality is provided by 7 internal extensions.
+All the bundled functionality is provided by **8 internal extensions**.
 You can also **easily** write your own extensions to augment angular-builder's capabilities (or even replace them).

 ### Roadmap